uadmin/uadmin-docs/dapi/log_functions.rst

 -------------------
 `Back To Top`_

 APILogSchema controls the data API's logging for schema commands.
+By default, APILogSchema returns **true**.

 Type: